opencog/atomspace/opencog/query/README-Algorithm.md

 implemented in a rather ad-hoc fashion, in the InitiateSearchMixin::get_next_clause() function; this analysis could have been done during pattern analysis, i.e. before run-time.

+The de-facto implementation uses InitiateSearchMixin::get_clause_list() to return a starting set of clauses to be grounded; these are the mandatory clauses in the commo case.
+The next clause to ground is set up by InitiateSearchMixin::next_connections() and this appears to hold off the AlwaysLinks until last, from what I can tell.
+This is called by PatternMatchEngine::do_next_clause() which then calls PatternMatchEngine::explore_clause() which calls explore_clause_always() which is the right location where to perform this check.

+The above logic is carried out at time of query.
+I made three attempts at moving/converting the above logic into the pattern analysis stage;
+all were failures.
+Basically, Claude got tangled up; the pattern engine is too complicated for it to grok, and I could not write the needed prompts.
+But it's also not clear that there is much of a savings from doing the analysis early.